Ransomware and Blockchain Forensics

 Cold War Cryptography and Modern Block Ciphers

-We will study how some historical ciphers were broken since 1930s, Alan Turing attacks on Enigma, and apply the same very basic Theorems and principles in cryptanalysis to some modern block block ciphers such as KeeLoq, Khazad, Anubis, Russian GOST cipher.
-We will exploit self-similarity, fixed points, involutions, reflection attacks etc.
+We will study how various historical ciphers such as East-German T-310, Russian GOST cipher etc. We will exploit correlation, LC, DC, self-similarity, fixed points, involutions, reflection attacks etc.

 Maths, good grade in all cryptography modules, maybe some programming.

 Cryptanalysis of T-310